Pontifical University of the Holy Cross: Enrollment and other data

-For the school year 2013-14, the University has more than 1,050 students, about half from Europe and one-third from the Americas, with the others coming from Africa and Asia (both about one-tenth) and Oceania (less than one percent).
+For the school year 2013–14, the university has more than 1,050 students, about half from Europe and one-third from the Americas, with the others coming from Africa and Asia (both about one-tenth) and Oceania (less than one percent).
 25% of the students are laypeople, 32% seminarians, 32% priests, and 11% religious.
 The majority (599) are studying theology.
 192 are studying canon law, 128 philosophy, and 106 communications, with 25 auditing courses.
 Since its beginning in 1984, more than 7,000 students from 102 countries have passed through the Pontifical University of the Holy Cross in its 25-year history.

 The university is supported financially by contributions from benefactors from all over the world.

-The university is located at Piazza di Sant'Apollinare 49, Rome.
+The university is located in the Palazzo di Sant'Apollinare on Piazza di Sant'Apollinare 49, Rome.
 Its library is at Via dei Farnesi 82, near the famous Palazzo Farnese.
-The University of the Holy Cross Foundation is located in New York, New York, U.S. The present Chancellor of the Pontifical University is the Prelate of Opus Dei, Fernando Ocáriz.
+The University of the Holy Cross Foundation is located in New York, New York, U.S.

 Seal

 The university seal was described in an address of John Paul II to the administrators, faculty, staff, and students of the university on May 29, 1999:

-This symbol is a front, should be a single key hanging from the belt of Christ.